 - Personal Information

 We could have moved “Certification” before “Work Experience”.
-However, the skills were already stated in the “Objective” and “Strengths” sections.
+However, the skills were already stated in the “Objective” and “Skills” sections.

 Entry Level Full Stack Developer Resume